FredHappyface/.github/RATIONALE.md

 <!-- omit in toc -->
 # Development Info

-This document acts as a guide to various processes regarding projects such as the versioning scheme and the programming styles used.
+This document serves as a comprehensive guide to various aspects of project development, including versioning, style guidelines, and recommended practices.

 - [Versioning](#versioning)
 - [Style Guides](#style-guides)